arrriiiniii/GVT/README.md

 Data collected trough the usability evaluation:
-- the data gained from the usability testing is saved inside "Data" folder
+- the data gained from the usability testing gform can be found in the .xlsx format

 Limitation: